wash-n-dash/wash-n-dash.github.io/index.md

 # Community Feedback
 We asked 5 anonymous people to tell us how we can improve our application.
 Here are some of the responses:
 * add a reservation feature for machines (to show intended use)
-* have the description on the landing page by clickable
+* have the description on the landing page be clickable
 * have a list view for the machines in addition to the card view
-* make it more obvious if a washer is in use on the cards
+* make it more obvious if a washer is in use (maybe an icon on the cards)
 * show the washer and dryer counts together on the landing page
 * move the washer and dryer counts more towards the top of the landing page
-* add location to cards
+* capitalize the machine type

 # Contact Us
 * [Riley Cammack](https://rcammack.github.io/) (CENG): rcammack@hawaii.edu